IreneKilgannon/Computer-Infrastructure/README.md

 ### Introduction

 GitHub Actions was used to carry out this project.
 GitHub Actions is a cloud-based automation platform that allows developers to set up workflows to automate tasks.
-An event will trigger a workflow and depending on the event a different workflow will be triggered.
-For example, a workflow could be triggered if there is a pull or push request to a repository.
+An event triggers a workflow and depending on the event a workflow will be triggered.
+For example, a workflow could be triggered by a pull or push request to a repository.
 Every time something happens in your repository, automatic actions could be executed in response.

-GitHub Actions makes things simpler for the developer.
-Github manages the infrastructure, so it gives the developer the environment they need without having to install it on their local computer.
-It integrates with other technologies - workflows can be run on Linux, Windows or macOS.
+GitHub Actions simplifies tasks for the developer.
+GitHub manages the infrastructure and gives the developer the environment they need without having to install it on their local computer.
+It integrates with other technologies - workflows can be run on Linux, Windows, or macOS.
 In addition, multiple jobs can be run at the same time as each job in a workflow runs in a fresh virtual environment.

-Workflows are defined using yml files or yaml files.
+Workflows are defined using YML files or YAML files.
 [IBM.com](https://www.ibm.com/topics/yaml) states that YML files define sequences of actions and configurations in an easily understandable form.
-There are workflow templates to automatically create the yml file needed.
-These are pre-configured and can be modified by the developer to their own task.
+There are workflow templates to automatically create the YML file needed.
+These are pre-configured and can be modified by the developer to their task.

 ### Steps to Complete the Project